Enga Ooru Pattukaran: Plot

 Shenbagam, the daughter of a wealthy landlord, and Seethan, an orphan milkman, are in love but they do not express their love directly.
 Seethan has been brought up by Maruthamuthu.
 When Shenbagam's father decides to get her married to a rich man, she commits suicide.
 Seethan becomes distraught after his lover's death.
 Maruthamuthu steps in and arranges his marriage with the woman Kaveri.
 Seethan marries her but cannot forget Shenbagam.

 Production

 The film was launched at Prasad Studios and the film's title song was recorded on the same day.
 Shantipriya made her Tamil debut in this film, and was credited as Nishanti.
 The cow owned by Ramarajan's character was played by a cow named Pechi.
 The song "Madura Marikkozhunthu Vaasam" was shot atop the Madurai Meenakshi Amman Temple.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics written by Gangai Amaran.
 The song "Azhagi Nee Perazhagi" is set to the Carnatic raga Kuntalavarali.
 The song "Madurai Marikozhundhu", set to Mayamalavagowla, was reused as "Yamaho" in the Telugu film Jagadeka Veerudu Athiloka Sundari (1990).
 There are three versions of the song "Shenbagame Shenbagame": one male, one female, and one a duet.
-The song, set to Sindhu Bhairavi raga, was reused as "Pavurama" in the Telugu film Aa Okkati Adakku (1992) and as "Chand Hai Tu" for the 1989 Hindi film Mahaadev both composed by Ilaiyaraaja.
+The song is set to Sindhu Bhairavi raga.